 But wait, don’t turn off everything around you yet.
 First, let me tell you about your digital footprint, then you’ll be free to decide what to do.

-All that is our digital footprint.
-It can tell a lot (a LOT) of who we are.
-It can tell if we are eligible for a particular job if we are potential buyers of some goods or services if we could be interested in going somewhere for vacation.
 There are ways to avoid leaving these traces as we move around in the digital world.
 But there are traces that we may want to leave intentionally.